Last Updated on August 14, 2023 by Cindy

-Lake Snowden is a 675 acre education and recreation park located in Southeast Ohio.
-It offers up a campground and many outdoor activities.
+Lake Snowden is a 675-acre education and recreation park located in Southeast Ohio.
+It offers a campground and many outdoor activities.

 Visit Lake Snowden

 Located in Southeast Ohio, Lake Snowden is a popular destination for many reasons!
-The lake covers over 130+ acres that offers up camping, boating, fishing, picnicking and swimming.
+The lake covers over 130 acres and offers camping, boating, fishing, picnicking, and swimming.
 Lake Snowden is only about 6 miles from Athens, Ohio, which makes it easy to get to.

 The maximum depth of Lake Snowden is approximately 42 feet.
 The shoreline varies from silty clay loam to loam soils.

-Today, Lake Snowden has many features that the public enjoys such as: swimming beach, boat ramp, campgrounds, horse camp, horse trails, picnic grounds and more.
+Today, Lake Snowden has many features that the public can enjoy such as a swimming beach, boat ramp, campgrounds, horse camp, horse trails, picnic grounds, and more.

 Camping at Lake Snowden